 What is e-waste recycling?

 E-waste is the process of recycling electronic products at or near the end of their “useful life.”
-These electronic products include computers, televisions, VCRs, stereos, copiers, fax machines, smartphones, tables and many more common electronic products.
+These electronic products include computers, televisions, VCRs, stereos, copiers, fax machines, smartphones, tables and many more common Android and Apple electronic products.
 Many of these products can be reused, refurbished, or recycled.

 E-waste will be a critical component to saving our environment since most of our consumable electronics are comprised of precious metals, materials, chemicals and more.
 That is why most of our electronics cost so much initially.
 As these processes for procuring these materials become more efficient, the cost for these items decreases.